 - (a) One written quotation for petty cash purchases, up to a transaction value of R 1000-00 (vat inclusive) per case.
-A valid tax invoice or cash slip must be handed in within 2 (two) days. - (b) One written quotation for procurement of a transaction value over R1 000-01 up to R2 000-00 (vat inclusive); - (c) 3 written quotations for procurement of a transaction value over R2 000-01 up to R30 000-00 (vat inclusive); - (d) Competitive 7 day bidding process for procurement of a transaction value over R30 000-00 up to R200 000-00 (vat inclusive); and - (e) A formal competitive bidding process for- - (i) procurement above a transaction value of R200 000-00 (VAT included); and - (ii) the procurement of long term contracts. - (f) One written quotation for catering expenses for normal functions, due to a fixed standard price of R100 per meal subject to the size attendees. - (g) One written quotation for catering expenses for VIP functions, due to a fixed standard price of R120 per meal subject to the size attendees. - (h) One written quotation for tea expenses for normal functions and VIP functions, due to a fixed standard price of R60 per meal subject to the size attendees.

-(i) One written quotation for still water expenses for normal functions and VIP functions, due to a fixed standard price of R15 per meal subject to the size attendees.
+A valid tax invoice or cash slip must be handed in within 2 (two) days. - (b) One written quotation for procurement of a transaction value over R1 000-01 up to R2 000-00 (vat inclusive); - (c) 3 written quotations for procurement of a transaction value over R2 000-01 up to R30 000-00 (vat inclusive); - (d) Competitive 7 day bidding process for procurement of a transaction value over R30 000-00 up to R200 000-00 (vat inclusive); and - (e) A formal competitive bidding process for- - (i) procurement above a transaction value of R200 000-00 (VAT included); and - (ii) the procurement of long term contracts. - (f) One written quotation for catering expenses for normal functions, due to a fixed standard price of R110 per meal subject to the size attendees. - (g) One written quotation for catering expenses for VIP functions, due to a fixed standard price of R130 per meal subject to the size attendees. - (h) One written quotation for a figure lunch, due to a fixed standard price of R750 per platter subject to the size attendees. - (i) One written quotation for tea expenses for normal functions and VIP functions, due to a fixed standard price of R70 per meal subject to the size attendees. - (j) One written quotation for still water expenses for normal functions and VIP functions, due to a fixed standard price of R15 per meal subject to the size attendees.